symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

-The SimpleCMSBundle also includes the administration panel and respective service needed for integration with `SonataDoctrinePHPCRAdminBundle`_, a back office generation tool that can be installed with the Symfony CMF.
+The SimpleCMSBundle also includes the administration panel and respective service needed for integration with `SonataDoctrinePHPCRAdminBundle`_, a backend editing bundle.
 For more information about it, please refer to the bundle's `documentation section`_.

 The included administration panels will automatically be loaded if you install the SonataDoctrinePHPCRAdminBundle (refer to